Roi Et province: Geography

 Most of the province is covered by plains about 130–160 meters above sea level, drained by the Chi River.
 In the north are the hills of the Phu Phan mountain range.
 The Yang River is the major watercourse.
 In the south is the Mun River, which also forms the boundary with Surin.
 At the mouth of the Chi River, where it enters the Mun River, a floodplain provides a good rice farming area.
 The total forest area is 346 km² or 4.4 percent of provincial area.

 History

 The area was already settled at the time of the Khmer empire, as several ruins show.
+An inscription of the sixth or seventh century comes from Don Khum Ngoen, where excavation has uncovered a brick shrine base, a well with four bricks inscribed with the Pallava letters la, ja, pa and ya at its edge, and a gomukha or somasutra.
+Chaowanee Lekkla places the site 376 km north-west of Sambor Prei Kuk by the Siao, and conjectures from saline soil at the surface that rock salt drew settlement there.
 However, the main history of the province began when Lao people from Champasak settled near Suwannaphum during the Ayutthaya Kingdom.
 In the late-18th century, King Taksin moved the city to its present site, then called Saket Nakhon.

 Symbols

 The provincial seal shows the shrine of the city pillar, which is in the artificial lake Bueng Phalan Chai.
 The spirit of the shrine, Mahesak, is revered by local people.

 The provincial tree is Lagerstroemia macrocarpa.
 The provincial aquatic life is the spiny eel Macrognathus siamensis.
 It is an ingredient in making a namya (curry sauce) for eating with khanom chin (rice vermicelli), a local delicacy.